Pearson-Higher-Ed/design/c/modal/v2.0.0-beta.1/index.md

     contents:
       - type: narrow video
         src: ./assets/Prototype_modal_mobile_with_actions.mp4
-        caption: Modal with actions (Mobile)
+        caption: Modal with actions (Mobile).
+This prototype failed to show the scroll bar due to technical limitation, but the actual build should have the scroll bar visible at all times for this modal.
       - type: narrow video
         src: ./assets/Prototype_modal_mobile_without_actions.mp4
         caption: Modal without actions (Mobile)